NativeScript/docs-v7/README.md

 ## Local Setup

-If you plan to work on a non-trivial change, you will most probably want to run the documentation locally in order to give your change a try before submitting a pull request.
-To provide you with this opportunity without installing a ton of libraries and loose time in configuration, we have prepared a virtual environment based on a docker image, where everything is prepared for you in advance.
+If you plan to work on non-trivial changes, you will most probably want to run the documentation locally in order to give your change a try before submitting a pull request.
+To provide you with this opportunity without having to install a ton of libraries and lose time in configuration, we have prepared a virtual environment based on a docker image, where everything is prepared for you in advance.

 ### Prerequisites